 Step 4: Checking the Circuit after the Local TNC Switch for Negative Voltage:

 Lets assume that the circuit after the TNC Switch is Ok, but still the Breaker is not Closing.
-So we neet to check the Circuit before the TNC Switch.
+So we need to check the Circuit before the TNC Switch.

 Step 5: Checking the Circuit before the Local TNC Switch for Positive Voltage:

-- We know that a Permanant Postive is given to TNC Switch.
+- We know that a Permanent Positive is given to TNC Switch.
 So, we will hold Black probe of the Multimeter, to the K2 (Negative) and Red Probe to Positive at the TNC Switch.
 If Multimeter shows the Voltage, this circuit is also OK.

 Step 6: Checking the Local TNC Switch Closing Contact: